-However, it also makes sense to use “DevSecOps” instead of “Continuous Hardening”.
+However, it sometimes makes sense to favor “DevSecOps” terminology over “Continuous Hardening”.
 The very practical reasons to go with DevSecOps is because it’s related to DevOps which has gained a strong momentum globally.
 Someone who is jumping on the DevOps wagon as the future of IT development and operations could hardly argue against DevSecOps.
 DevSecOps makes absolutely sense in a DevOps world of continuous development, continuous integration and continuous delivery.

-This can become useful, because let’s face it, IT Security has never been popular in large parts of the developing community and also not in management because it costs more and takes longer to deliver.
-DevSecOps is in that sense like a god sent piece of semantic luck, so why not use it for promoting Application Security?
+This can be useful, because let’s face it, IT Security has never been popular in large parts of the developing community and also not in management because of higher costs and longer delivery dates.
+DevOps is in that sense like a god sent piece of semantic luck, because DevSecOps is the logical next step for explicitly adding Security to DevOps.

 If it’s a discussion about “Who is involved?”, “Why?”, “When?” and “Where DevSecOps should happen?”, then the discussion focus is about collaboration and communication across different Dev, Ops and Security teams.
 However, collaboration is certainly not a new aspect for a good IT professional.
 Effective security people usually try to get close to and have a collaborative relationships with Dev, Ops, engineering and business departments in order to get things done.
 The same for good engineers and developers when they seek security advice.
 This simply is common sense and with DevSecOps, there is a chance to institutionalize and promote this further within many organizations.

-If you just look at the goals and the purpose of DevSecOps, then the discussion is about the “What” and the “How” of DevSecOps.
-It’s straightforward to say that DevSecOps is about getting security quality into the end product in a continuous and sustainable way.
+If you just look at the goals and the purpose of DevSecOps, then the discussion is about the “What” and the “Hows” of DevSecOps.
+It’s straightforward to say that DevSecOps is about getting security quality into the end-product in a continuous and sustainable way.
 DevSecOps can be understood as synonymous for “Continuous Hardening” because without continuous improvement activity it’s impossible to maintain this goal in the long run.

 The point is that not only the underlying technology dependencies constantly change, i.e. third party libraries and frameworks, but probably also the use cases related to the IT environment.
 A product that was once designed and developed for isolated environments might all of the sudden become used over the Internet.
 Clearly, maintaining or managing the intended security level during the whole product life-cycle is required in order to stay consistent security-wise.

-The semantic trick of equating DevSecOps with “Continuous Hardening” makes it possible to open up the discussion also to those who do not like DevSecOps for whatever reason.
+The semantic trick of equating “DevSecOps” with “Continuous Hardening” makes it possible to open up the discussion also to those who do not like DevSecOps terminology for whatever reason.

 “Shift Left”, “Security by Design” and “DevSecOps” are great stories for promoting Application Security.
 However, there are inconsistencies regarding DevSecOps.
-How would you convince the Waterfall guys or any other person who does not relate to DevOps scenarios to take DevSecOps like thinking into consideration?
+How would you convince the Waterfall guys or any other person who does not relate to DevOps scenarios to take a DevSecOps mindset into consideration?

-The answer is that you probably can’t and that it might then be better to use a different jargon like “Continuous Hardening” which stands for the same goals.
-The use of “Continuous Hardening” is compatible with the “continuous” intention and jargon of DevOps.
+The answer is that you probably can’t.
+It’s especially confusing for the security team if a variety of development methods are used within the organization.
+It might then be better to use a different jargon like “Continuous Hardening” which stands for the same goals.
+The use of “Continuous Hardening” is compatible with the “Continuous Integration” intention and jargon of DevOps.
 It allows to discuss the same outcome as would be discussed by someone who rather prefers to stick with “DevSecOps”.

 Advantage and disadvantage of the “DevSecOps” buzzword